 Step 1.
 First, boot into Windows 11 or Windows 10 desktop.

 Step 2.
-Open the Run dialog box by pressing
+Open the Run dialog box by pressing Windows + R keys from the keyboard.

 Step 3.
-In the Run box, type the following and hit
+In the Run box, type the following and hit Enter from the keyboard:-

 Step 4.
-When the “System Properties” window opens, switch to the
+When the “System Properties” window opens, switch to the Advanced tab.

 Step 5.
-Then, under the “Startup and Recovery” section, click the
+Then, under the “Startup and Recovery” section, click the Settings button.

 Quick Tips: By default, Windows waits for 30 seconds to select an operating system at the startup.
-When you don’t choose any of the OS, it will boot in your preferred OS.
+When you don’t choose any of the OSs, it will boot in your preferred OS.
 If you wish to increase or decrease this waiting time, use the “Time to Display List of Operating Systems” box in the above window.

 Step 7.
-When done, on the “System Properties” window, click
+When done, on the “System Properties” window, click OK to close the window.

 That’s it!
 Now you have set the preferred OS to use when your PC starts.
-If you want to switch to another OS than the default, on the first screen, when your PC asks to select the OS, use the down arrow key to choose another OS and then press
+If you want to switch to another OS than the default, on the first screen, when your PC asks to select the OS, use the down arrow key to choose another OS and then press Enter from the keyboard.
+It will be booted in the alternate OS.

 How to Set the Default OS from System Configuration on Windows 11/10?